jebogaert/Memoire/README.md

 5) The code used to crawl the data via commoncrawl

-If the participants to the human experiment allow me to share their answers here, it will also be done.
+If the participants to the human experiment allow me to share their answers here, it will also be done in the future.